-“Sleeping on your stomach can create stress on the back because the spine can be put out of position”, say experts from the University of Rochester Medical Center in Rochester, New York.
-They suggest placing a flat pillow under the stomach and pelvis area can help to keep the spine in better alignment.
+“Sleeping on your stomach can create stress on the back because the spine can be put out of position,” say experts from the University of Rochester Medical Center in Rochester, New York.
+They suggest that placing a flat pillow under the stomach and pelvis area can help to keep the spine in better alignment.

 Keep in mind that when stomach sleeping, one’s face will be turned to the side and pressed against the pillow.
 Stomach sleepers, in particular, will want to think carefully about not only the filling and firmness of their pillows but the type of pillow cover as well.
 Here are some suggestions: